1.6 Safe Management of Care Environment

 The care environment must be:

-- a fresh solution of general-purpose neutral detergent in warm water is recommended for routine cleaning.
-This should be changed when dirty or at 15 minutes intervals or when changing tasks
+A fresh solution of detergent in warm water is recommended for routine cleaning.
+Solutions should be changed as per the manufacturer’s instructions.

-- routine disinfection of the environment is not recommended.
-However, 1,000ppm available chlorine should be used routinely on sanitary fittings
+Routine disinfection of the environment is not recommended.
+However, disinfectants should be used for decontamination of sanitary fittings.

 Staff groups should be aware of their environmental cleaning schedules and clear on their specific responsibilities.